JAlcocerT/JAlcocerT/content/blog/ai-aissistant-updates.md

 # Chat with Database about the whole database
 st.write("### Ask a Question about the Entire Database")

-global_question = st.text_input("Global Question", "What are the top 5 artists with more albums published?")
+global_question = st.text_input("Global Question", "What are the top 5 groups with more albums published?")

 if st.button("Submit Global Question"):
     if global_question: